jonwright/bslz4decoders/wishlist.md

 A repository with various tests for reading bslz4 data.

-Things that will be nice to have:
+Things that could be nice to have:
+- reading an ROI from the middle of an image
+- faster reading
+- faster sparsification

 test datasets
 - basler id11, different roi